 The following Arbitration practice note provides comprehensive and up to date legal information covering:

-CORONAVIRUS (COVID-19): Due to the coronavirus (COVID-19) pandemic, ‘business as usual’ service in the courts of England and Wales may not be possible.
+CORONAVIRUS (COVID-19): Due to the coronavirus (COVID-19) pandemic, what was considered previously ‘business as usual’ service in the courts of England and Wales may not always be possible.
 It is important for practitioners to keep up to date with the latest information relevant to the operation of the courts in relation to proceedings already on foot and also for those yet to be commenced.
 For coverage of these developments and related guidance, see our news feed, Coronavirus (COVID-19) implications for dispute resolution—overview, Coronavirus (COVID-19) and arbitration—overview and Practice Note: Coronavirus (COVID-19) implications for dispute resolution.
-See, also, the following Q&A: While appreciating that the position is frequently changing, with regard to arbitration-related applications to the courts of England and Wales, how, if at all, should parties approach such applications differently in light of the impact of the coronavirus (COVID-19) on HMCTS? (note: this document was published in March 2020).

 This Practice Note considers the general procedure for commencing arbitration claims before the English and Welsh courts under the Arbitration Act 1996 (AA 1996) (English and England are used as a convenient shorthand in this Practice Note).
 Any additional considerations relevant to specific arbitration claims will be dealt with in the Practice Notes or other content which focus on such applications.